rennfurukawa/rennfurukawa/README.md

 Renn is lazy, impatient, and have a such bad habit (sometimes), but he do loves somes digital stuffs, like Cyber Security or those things which are related to Forensics.

-He starts his journey on Cyber Security maybe 1-2 years ago, now he's a CTF's Enthusiast, he do somes CTF stuffs in PicoCTF & CTFLearn website.
+He starts his journey on Cyber Security maybe 1-2 years ago, now he's a CTF's Enthusiast, he do some CTF stuffs in PicoCTF & CTFLearn website.

 He would be happy if you check his profile on this [website.](https://play.picoctf.org/users/sh1roneko)